RandomTester0/guides/CMOS Reset.md

 # 🔁 Quick Guide: How to Reset the CMOS Battery

-Resetting the CMOS battery can help fix unusual BIOS behavior, clear forgotten settings, or restore factory defaults.
+Resetting the CMOS can help fix unusual BIOS behavior, clear forgotten settings, or restore factory defaults.

 ---